TBA-SA Muay Thai Rules

 NHS: Chest guards will be worn for NHS Class C Only during tournaments.
 Chest protection WILL be worn by all competitors at Scrimmages.

-Amateur-- Adults must wear guaze/handwraps, mouth guard and groin protection (female groin protection is optional).
+Amateur-- Adults must wear gauze/handwraps, mouth guard and groin protection (female groin protection is optional).
 BOTH fighters always wear similar gear.
 Not one with gear and the other without.
 Elbow pads are mandatory for Juniors and Adults Classes C, B & A. (Not requited for NHS divisions)

 Class C Fighters will wear *headgear and shin guards. *In regular shows, if both competitors are adult, they may agree to not wear the head gear.
 However BOTH sides must agree BEFORE the fight.